YinBo0927/YinBo0927.github.io/_pages/about.md

 # 🔥 News

-- *2024.09*: 🌟 I was selected for my favorite FYP project, Learnable Activation Networks for Vision.
+- *2024.09*: 🌟 I was selected for my favorite FYP project--*Learnable Activation Networks for Vision*.
 - *2024.07*: 🎉🎉 I get the 3+1+1 programme offer from the NUSRI-CQ.
 - *2024.03*: 🎉 I get the trainee offer from the HSBC Technology China.
 - *2023.12*: 🎉 I get the intern offer from the TGAILab, supervised by Prof. [Yaochu jin](https://www.westlake.edu.cn/faculty/yaochu-jin.html).